-310. For this Part, continuous service for a GOE industry employee means-

-- (a) service that is actually continuous; and - (b) a period of former service that, under section 308,75 is recognised for working out the period of service of the employee in the GOE industry; and
+- 310. For this part, continuous service for a GOE industry employee means- - (a) service that is actually continuous; and - (b) a period of former service that, under section 308,74 is recognised for working out the period of service of the employee in the GOE industry; and - (c) for an employee who became a GOE industry employee on 1 January 1995 because of the Government Owned Corporations (QGC Corporatisation) Regulation 1994 or the Government Owned Corporations (QTSC Corporatisation) Regulation 1994 under the GOC Act-previous service, including broken service, recognised as service for long service leave purposes under the Electricity Act 1976.

-75 Section 308 (Recognition of previous service)
+74 Section 308 (Recognition of previous service)